Virtual Machines FAQ

 Try to connect to your VM using the Remote Console to see if it is up and running.
 If you have trouble logging on to your VM, please provide our support team with screenshots of error messages and prompts from the Remote Console.

-Linux users: Please send us the output of uptime and top.
+- Linux users: Please send us the output of

 When using IONOS-provided images, you set the passwords yourself prior to provisioning.